How to Cache in Mobile Hybrid IoT Networks?: Network Model and Performance Metrics

 In content-centric networks, a caching problem is generally partitioned into the caching phase and the delivery phase.
 That is, the problem consists of storing content objects in the caches and establishing efficient delivery routing paths for the requested content objects.

-We first consider the caching phase, which selects the content objects to be stored in the caches of $n$ nodes and $f(n)$ SBSs.
-Let $A_m$ and $B_m$ denote the number of replicas of content object $m \in \mathcal{M}$ stored at nodes and SBSs, respectively, which will be optimized later.
+We first consider the caching phase, which takes place during off-peak periods to proactively selects the content objects from the central server to be stored in the caches of $n$ devices and $f(n)$ FAPs.
+Let $A_m$ and $B_m$ denote the number of replicas of content object $m \in \mathcal{M}$ stored at mobile devices and static FAPs, respectively, which will be optimized later.
 In order for a cache allocation to be feasible, $\{A_m\}_{m=1}^M$ and $\{B_m\}_{m=1}^M$ should satisfy the following total caching constraints:

 Furthermore, we impose the following individual caching constraints: